sahil-kushwah/File_replacer/README.md

 # File_replacer
-It replaces files while downloading, works with arp_apoofer
+It replaces files while downloading, use it with arp-spoofer to perform mitm attacks.

 Usage: file_interceptor.py [options]